Kong/kong/README.md

 response.
 - The plugin only supports http-01 challenge, meaning user will need a public IP and setup resolvable DNS.
 And Kong needs to accept proxy traffic from 80 port.
+And wildcard or star certificate is not supported, each domain will have its own certificate.